 I went with the fairly obvious starting point of finding period photographs.
 I remembered seeing photos of Civil War soldiers in poses of casual intimacy - whether attributable to changing codes within male friendships, and the particular intensity of friendships founded in warfare; or simply mlm romances having always, of course, existed.

-I talked above about the common aim in literary fiction covers to avoid too simplistic or single-minded a cover, and specifically how I wouldn't like to see Days Without End reduced visually to 'it's about gay soldiers'.
+I talked above about the common aim in literary fiction covers to avoid too simplistic or single-minded a cover, and specifically how I wouldn't like to see Days Without End reduced visually to 'gay old timey soldiers'.
 So I was interested in seeing if using a photo like this could be framed in a way which wasn't too cheap or obvious.

 This is my favourite idea I came up with: